-- 1. Complete a Medication Consent Form and Action/Care Plan signed by both the legal guardian and physician. - 2.
+- 1. Complete a Medication Consent Form and Action/Care Plan signed by both the legal guardian and physician.
+Any changes to the treatment plan shall be documented in an updated Medication Consent Form and Action/Care Plan signed by the physician and legal guardian. - 2.
 Submit the Medication Consent Form, Action/Care Plan, and prescription medication in its original container from the pharmacy (U.S.A.
 Only) with a proper label directly to the school Health Aide/Nurse. - a.
 A proper label contains the patient's name, medicine's name, and dosage. - b.
-Students are not to be sent to campus with medications, they must be delivered by a legal guardian. - 3.
+Students are not to be sent to campus with medications; they must be delivered by a legal guardian. - 3.
 Ensure a refill, in its original container with a proper label, is delivered to the school Health Aide/Nurse before the medication is completed. - 4.
-At the end of the year, pick up any remaining medication before the last day of school or it will be appropriately disposed of.
+At the end of the year, pick up any remaining medication before the last day of school or it will be appropriately disposed of